sass/sass/spec/types/number.md

 *slash-free*.

-A potentially slash-separated number is created when a `ProductExpression` with a `/` operator is evaluated and both operands are *syntactically* either literal `Number`s or `ProductExpression`s that can themselves create potentially slash-separated numbers.
-In this case, both operands are guaranteed to be evaluated as numbers.
+A potentially slash-separated number is created when a `ProductExpression` with a `/` operator is evaluated and both operands are *syntactically* one of the
+following:

+* `Number`s,
+* [`Calculation`]s, or
+* `ProductExpression`s that can themselves create potentially slash-separated numbers.

+[`Calculation`]: calculation.md#syntax

+If both operands are evaluated as numbers, the resulting number is potentially slash-separated.
 The first operand is the original numerator of the potentially slash-separated number returned by the `/` operator, and the second is the original denominator.

 A potentially slash-separated number is converted to a slash-free number when: